logzio/logz-docs/_source/logzio_collections/_prometheus-sources/mongo-telegraf.md

 ##### Add the inputs.mongodb plug-in

-First you need to configure the input plug-in to enable Telegraf to scrape the PostgreSQL data from your hosts.
+First you need to configure the input plug-in to enable Telegraf to scrape the MongoDB data from your hosts.
 To do this, add the following code to the configuration file:

 ``` yaml